Naviid24/persian-foods-pp4-clean/README.md

   access you will need to clone the forked repository.
 - For more details on how to fork the repo, in order to for example suggest any changes to the project you can visit:<https://docs.github.com/en/get-started/quickstart/fork-a-repo>

+## 🔐 Removing `env.py` from Version Control (Forked Repository)

+When I forked this repository, the file `env.py` was already committed in the original project.
+Since `env.py` may contain sensitive information (like API keys or database credentials), it should not be tracked by Git or made public.

+Here’s what I did to clean it up in this fork:

+### 1. Stop Tracking the File

+To remove `env.py` from version control **without deleting it locally**, run:

+git rm --cached env.py
+git commit -m "Remove env.py from version control" git push

+### 2. Create env.py

+### 3. Copy and Paste All data Inside It

+### 4. Prevent Future Tracking

+To ensure env.py isn’t committed again, add it to .gitignore:

+env.py

 ## Credits